pauloskelesidhs-ctrl/EconomicPolicy/README.md

 ➡️The project is still in active development — new features and improvements are being added regularly.
 Deployed on GitHub Pages with JavaScript.

-It helps students and teachers explore:
+➡️It helps students and teachers explore:
 - fiscal policy
 - monetary policy
 - demand shocks
 - supply shocks
 - stagflation
 - equilibrium changes across macroeconomic models

 🔗 Try it here: https://lnkd.in/dDxJCqu5
 #Macroeconomics #Economics
 ## Live Demo